Optimal Comfortable Consumption under Epstein-Zin utility: The optimization problem

 where $\mu > 0$ and $\sigma > 0$ are constants.
 Additionally, there is one risk-free asset with a constant rate of return $r$, and $0 < r < \mu$.

-Let $\mathcal{A}(x)$ denote the set of \textit{feasible} consumption-investment strategies $\left(\pi_t, c_t\right)_{t\geq0}$ such that $\pi \in {\cal P}, c \in {\cal P}_{+}$, the consumption rate $c_t \geq a, \forall t$, and there is a unique solution $\left(X_t\right)_{t\geq0}$ of the following stochastic differential equation describing the wealth process:
+Let $\mathcal{A}(x)$ denote the set of \textit{feasible} consumption-investment strategies $\left(\pi_t, c_t\right)_{t\geq0}$ such that $\pi \in {\cal P}, c \in {\cal P}_{+}$, the consumption rate $c_t \geq a, \forall t$, and there is a unique solution $\left(X_t\right)_{t\geq0}$ of the following stochastic differential equation describing the wealth process

 with initial wealth $X_0 = x$ and the non-negativity constraint $X_t \ge 0$ for all $t \ge 0$.
-Here, the investment strategy $\left(\pi_t\right)$ denotes the fraction of wealth invested in the risky asset, while the positive number $a$ serves as a lower bound on the consumption rate, ensuring a minimum level of consumption throughout the investment horizon.
+Here, the investment strategy $\pi$ denotes the fraction of wealth invested in the risky asset, while the positive number $a$ serves as a lower bound on the consumption rate, ensuring a minimum level of consumption throughout the investment horizon.
+In Section \ref{sec:verification} below, we will explain how the consumption constraint can be generalized to $c_t \ge a e^{\beta t}, \forall t \ge 0$.

 Given the consumption constraint $c_{t}\geq a$, it is straightforward to see that the initial wealth must satisfy $x\geq \frac{a}{r}$.
 Otherwise, there is no feasible consumption-investment strategy, implying that $\mathcal{A}(x)$ is an empty set for $ x< \frac{a}{r}$.
 Furthermore, if $x=\frac{a}{r}$, then the consumption rate must necessarily be $c_t = a $ for all time $t$.
 See \cite{ET08}.
 In this case, the only feasible strategy is to invest entirely in the risk-free asset, as this ensures that the wealth remains sufficient to sustain the minimal consumption rate.
 Therefore, throughout this paper, we assume $x\geq \frac{a}{r}$.